MoonlightCapital/MoonlightBot-docs/role-management-commands/selfrole.md

 ### Options

 * `role`: The role to assign/remove from yourself.
-If no role is specified, the command will list all self-assignable roles.
+If no role is specified, the command will list all self-assignable roles

 ## Logs